The Rawson Group The University of Windsor

 He studied Chemistry at Durham University, gaining his BSc in 1987 and continued on to a PhD with Dr Arthur Banister, examining the chemistry of reactive sulfur-nitrogen compounds such as SNS+ and (NSCl)3 and the coordination chemistry of free radicals.
 He gained his PhD in 1990 and after two further years as a PDF he moved to the University of Edinburgh to work as a PDF with Richard Winpenny, where he probed the synthesis and magnetism of poly-nuclear complexes of the 3d transition metals and occasionally 3d/4f coordination complexes.
 He returned to Durham as a temporary lecturer for a year in 1995 before being appointed to Lecturer in Chemistry at Cambridge University and a Fellow of Magdalene College in 1996 and promoted to Senior Lecturer in 2002.

-In 2010 we was appointed to University Professor and Tier 1 Canada Research Chair in Molecular Materials at the University of Windsor.
+From 2010 - 2017 he was a Tier 1 Canada Research Chair in Molecular Materials at the University of Windsor and has been PI or co-I on research grants in excess of $3.8m since 2010.
 His research interests encompass inorganic molecular materials chemistry, main group chemistry, free radical chemistry, EPR spectroscopy and X-ray diffraction.
-He has over 175 publications in peer-reviewed journals including multiple chapters in academic texts.
+He has over 200 publications in peer-reviewed journals including multiple chapters in academic texts.

 He is currently an editor for the following journals: Molecules, Magnetochemistry and Magnetism and Magnetic Materials Research.